cisagov/Malcolm/README.md

 * `PCAP_ENABLE_TCPDUMP` – if set to `true`, Malcolm will capture network traffic on the local network interface(s) indicated in `PCAP_IFACE` using [tcpdump](https://www.tcpdump.org/); there is no reason to enable *both* `PCAP_ENABLE_NETSNIFF` and `PCAP_ENABLE_TCPDUMP`
 * `PCAP_FILTER` – specifies a tcpdump-style filter expression for local packet capture; leave blank to capture all traffic
 * `PCAP_IFACE` – used to specify the network interface(s) for local packet capture if `PCAP_ENABLE_NETSNIFF` or `PCAP_ENABLE_TCPDUMP` are enabled; for multiple interfaces, separate the interface names with a comma (e.g., `'enp0s25'` or `'enp10s0,enp11s0'`)
-* `PCAP_ROTATE_MEGABYTES` – used to specify how large a locally-captured PCAP file can become (in megabytes) before it closed for processing and a new PCAP file created
+* `PCAP_ROTATE_MEGABYTES` – used to specify how large a locally-captured PCAP file can become (in megabytes) before it is closed for processing and a new PCAP file created
-* `PCAP_ROTATE_MINUTES` – used to specify an time interval (in minutes) after which a locally-captured PCAP file will be closed for processing and a new PCAP file created
+* `PCAP_ROTATE_MINUTES` – used to specify a time interval (in minutes) after which a locally-captured PCAP file will be closed for processing and a new PCAP file created
 * `pipeline.workers`, `pipeline.batch.size` and `pipeline.batch.delay` - these settings are used to tune the performance and resource utilization of the the `logstash` container; see [Tuning and Profiling Logstash Performance](https://www.elastic.co/guide/en/logstash/current/tuning-logstash.html), [`logstash.yml`](https://www.elastic.co/guide/en/logstash/current/logstash-settings-file.html) and [Multiple Pipelines](https://www.elastic.co/guide/en/logstash/current/multiple-pipelines.html)
 * `PUID` and `PGID` - Docker runs all of its containers as the privileged `root` user by default.
 For better security, Malcolm immediately drops to non-privileged user accounts for executing internal processes wherever possible.
 The `PUID` (**p**rocess **u**ser **ID**) and `PGID` (**p**rocess **g**roup **ID**) environment variables allow Malcolm to map internal non-privileged user accounts to a corresponding [user account](https://en.wikipedia.org/wiki/User_identifier) on the host.
 * `QUESTIONABLE_COUNTRY_CODES` - when [severity scoring](#Severity) is enabled, this variable defines a comma-separated list of countries of concern (using [ISO 3166-1 alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Current_codes)) (default `'CN,IR,KP,RU,UA'`)